On completion of the course the student should have the following learning outcomes defined in terms of knowledge, skills and general competence:

 Basic statistical knowledge

 2 x 8 hours lectures + preparation 12 hours.
-The candidates are required to submit a paper including meta-analysis of five studies within their own research field (e.g based on prevalences, correlations/associations, group differences / treatment/interventions).
+The candidates are required to submit a paper including meta-analysis of at least five studies within their own research field (e.g based on prevalences, correlations/associations, group differences / treatment/interventions).

 For this course several evaluation forms are been used: